SAP-samples/abap-cheat-sheets/07_String_Processing.md

 `&&` and string templates.
 Alternatively, you can use [`CONCATENATE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapconcatenate.htm) statements.
-- It is also possible to concatenate lines from internal tables into a string to avoid a loop.
+- It is also possible to concatenate lines from internal tables with character-like line type into a string to avoid a loop.
 - A more modern way is to use
 the string function